peppe-99/PenetrationTesting-HarryPotterNagini/README.md

 - **Vulnerability Mapping**;
 - **Post Exploitation**.

 These steps are part of the **Framework Generale per il Penetration Testing** (**FGPT**).
-In our context, we can skip the "Target Scoping" phase because it's required a client that commission the penetration testing activity.
-In addition, it is also possible to skip the "information gathering" phase because the asset is a virtual machine, which means that the only information we can gather is that provided by the developer, but this has not released anything.
+In our context, we can skip the "**Target Scoping**" phase because it's required a client that commission the penetration testing activity.
+In addition, it is also possible to skip the "**Information Gathering**" phase because the asset is a virtual machine, which means that the only information we can gather is that provided by the developer, but this has not released anything.

 # 2. Tools and Instruments